20 Most used project management charts by managers

 PERT chart

-The PERT chart is another popular project management chart commonly used for scheduling, controlling, and monitoring project tasks.
-The PERT acronym for Program Evaluation and Review Technique is one of the most popular project management methodologies used in various industries.
+The PERT chart is another popular project management chart for scheduling, controlling, and monitoring project tasks.
+The PERT acronym for Program Evaluation and Review Technique is one of various industries’ most popular project management methodologies.

 A PERT chart represents the activities and milestones of a project in the form of a network diagram.
 Interestingly, the PERT and CPM methods have many similarities and both these methods are sometimes used simultaneously to manage projects.

-The most significant difference between the two techniques is that CPM is suitable for managing project activities having certain time durations, whereas PERT is best for managing activities with uncertain time durations.
+The most significant difference between the two techniques is that CPM is suitable for managing project activities having specific time durations.
+In contrast, PERT is best for managing activities with uncertain time durations.

 A PERT chart includes circles and arrows.
-The circles depict the project activities and the arrows represent the progression among the activities.
-With a PERT chart, you can identify both the critical and non-critical activities of a project.
-Additionally, the chart also provides information about parallel activities that you can undertake at the same time to speed up project development without putting excess pressure on the resources.
+The circles depict the project activities, and the arrows represent the progression of the activities.
+With a PERT chart, you can identify a project’s critical and non-critical activities.
+The chart also provides information about parallel activities that you can undertake simultaneously to speed up project development without putting excess pressure on the resources.

 You may find PERT charts a little complex when using them for the first time.
 However, it will not take much time for you to understand them and leverage their power to organize projects constructively.